periph/bootstrap/README.md

 - `flash.py`: Downloads an image, flashes it to an SD card and modifies it to run `setup.sh` upon the first boot.
 - `setup.sh`: script to run on an already flashed device.
+Subset of its functionality is extracted:
+  - `rename_host.sh` to rename the host leveraging the serial number of the device.
+  - `install_go.sh` to install the Go toolchain.

 These were written to help manage the [gohci](https://github.com/periph/gohci) workers, so they can be reflashed easily in case of tampering but the script are intentionally generic and reusable.

 ## Flashing a new device